 - RISE The Research in Science and Engineering Program (RISE): Boston University

 - MITES Minority Introduction to Engineering and Science (MITES) at MIT

-- SuMaC Stanford University Mathematics Camp … Read post about SUMaC
+- SuMaC Stanford University Mathematics Camp … Read a post about SUMaC.

-- SIP Science Internship Program UCSC. priority given to SF Bay Area students. ($)
+- SIP Science Internship Program UCSC – priority is given to SF Bay Area students. ($)

 - SAMS Summer Academy for Math and Science at Carnegie Mellon, PA. ($)

 - HCSSIM Hampshire College Summer Studies in Math Massachusetts ($)

 - MAthILy Math With Levity Bryn Mawr College Pennsylvania